 The best method for managing accounts receivable problems is by saying goodbye to them entirely!
 Of course by asking for all your payment upfront you avoid all AR woes and this cash flow problem altogether.

 One sure way to tank your business is by ignoring common cash flow problems like a growing accounts receivable (AR) balance.
-By reviewing the six steps above you can be sure you’ve optimized your AR cycle to meet your business needs.
+By reviewing the six steps above you can be sure you’ve optimized your accounts receivable process to meet your business needs.